eric/metriks/README.md

 # Installing

-Everything is still in flux, so for the time being I have been installing the gem from git with bundler.
-If I get a request, I can definitely start releasing a gem.
+The API is still in flux, but you can add this to your project by installing the gem.

 To install, add this to your `Gemfile`:

-    gem 'metriks', :git => 'git://github.com/eric/metriks.git'
+    gem 'metriks'

 and re-run `bundle`.